Juangunner4/primos-marketplace/README.md

 ## Internationalization

 Translations for the web frontend are stored under `frontend/src/locales`.
 The mobile app uses the same `i18next` setup with JSON files located in `mobile/locales`.
-English and Spanish translations are provided by default and the project now includes Portuguese examples under `pt`.
+English and Spanish translations are provided by default.

 ## Docker Setup